Program Objective

 - Recognize how to be adaptive clinical teachers, responsive to unique contextual and learner needs.

-The program is practical and evidence-informed, enabling clinicians to successfully teach and prepare our learners for the current and future health care climate.
+The program is practical and evidence-informed, enabling clinicians to successfully teach in the current and future health care climate.

 Topics Covered in the Modules Include (but are not limited to):